RFD 071: Conversation Archiving

 Phase 2: CLI Subcommands

-Add jp c archive and jp c unarchive subcommands with --older-than support.
+Add jp c archive and jp c unarchive subcommands.
 Add --archived flag to jp c ls.
 Add archived/+archived/?archived targeting keywords.
 Update jp c use to support unarchive-and-activate via the archived keyword.

 Depends on Phase 1.